PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now inside of our `auth-actions.ts` file inside of our `registerUserAction` function let's add our redirect, you can learn more [here](https://nextjs.org/docs/app/building-your-application/routing/redirecting#redirect-function).
+Now, inside of our `auth-actions.ts` file inside of our `registerUserAction` function, let's add our redirect; you can learn more [here](https://nextjs.org/docs/app/building-your-application/routing/redirecting#redirect-function).

-First import `redirect` function from Next.
+First, import the `redirect` function from Next.

 ```ts
 import { redirect } from "next/navigation";